 It makes a great desk and easily transitions into a table that can be used in nearly any room.

-Click here to download the free plan (including the detailed instructions and measurements) now!
+Get the desk plan (including the detailed instructions and measurements) now!

 Thank you for stopping by.
 If you enjoyed this tutorial, would you please take a moment and pin it to Pinterest?
 I’d really appreciate it!